-But Sloane Stephens, the American teenager who beat title favourite Williams at the Australian Open, suffered a bruising loss to Czech Klara Zakopalova, who goes through to meet Sharapova.
+But Sloane Stephens, the American teenager suffered a bruising loss to Czech Klara Zakopalova, who goes through to meet Sharapova.

 Sixteenth seed Stephens served for the match twice and failed to convert four match points before eventually going down 4-6 7-6 (7-5) 7-6 (7-5).